-Let’s look at the commands most useful for content marketing and SEO
+Let’s look at the Google search operators most useful for SEO and content marketing.

 Find phrases in anchor text linking back to the page.

 Find phrases within the text of a page

 This allows you to search for multiple words in a title

 Example: allintitle:affiliate SEO

 Find pages with a set of words in the url/slug

 Find pages matching multiple words or phrases in quotes.
 It must be all caps — AND